phpmyadmin/phpmyadmin/doc/faq.rst

 to display the plot.

-After the plot is generated, you can use the mousewheel to zoom in and out of the plot.
+After the plot is generated, you can use the mouse wheel to zoom in and out of the plot.
 In addition, panning feature is enabled to navigate through the plot.
 You can zoom-in to a certain level of detail and use panning to locate your area of interest.
 Clicking on a point opens a dialogue box, displaying field